 What’s the scoop on this paper and this area of adult stem cell preclinical/clinical research?

 It’s an interesting, notable paper.
 At the same time there are some areas in the paper that could have been stronger and the path to an approved, commercially viable hESC-MSC product could be long and challenging with fierce competition.

 One of the best things about adult stem cells is that we all already have them in our bodies.

 For example, there are relatively abundant populations of mesenchymal stem cells–now more becoming more commonly referred to as mesenchymal stromal cells (MSCs)–in both adipose tissue and bone marrow in adults as well as in umbilical cord blood.

-Another beneficial aspect to adult stem cells such as MSCs is that they have a relatively very low (although not absent) tumorigenic capability.
+Another beneficial aspect to adult stem cells such as these is that they have a relatively very low (although not absent) tumorigenic capability.

 These factors make adult stem cells a readily accessible source of material for cellular medicine therapies.
-Thousands of clinical trials all around the world are already underway using adult stem cells including hundreds on MSCs.
+Thousands of clinical trials all around the world are already underway using adult stem cells including hundreds that are MSC-based.